cu-mkp/m-k-manuscript-data/_texts/p-113v_tl.md

 > *at left top margin*
 >
 >
->   Your half mold, in one shot and one mix is the best.
+>   Your half mold, in one shot & one mix is the best.

 > *at left top margin*
 >